carpentries/carpentries.org/content/workshops/workshops-faq.md

 {{< /accordion >}}

+## Learners

+{{< accordion title="What should I do if I experience internet connectivity issues during a workshop?" >}}

+Download all necessary materials in advance, including installation files, datasets, slides, and screenshots of live coding examples.
+Test your setup offline before the workshop begins.
+This will help ensure you can continue participating even with limited internet access.
+{{< /accordion >}}

+{{< accordion title="What if I can not access a laptop or reliable electricity?" >}}

+Limited access to technology or power outages (e.g., load shedding) can affect your participation.
+To prepare: Consider joining the workshop from a public space with stable infrastructure, such as a library, university lab, or coworking space.
+Planning can help reduce disruptions during the workshop.
+{{< /accordion >}}

+{{< accordion title="How can I stay engaged, and what if I miss a session?" >}}

+To stay on track, review the workshop materials available on the workshop website (e.g., lesson content, slides, datasets) if you miss a session or want to reinforce your learning.
+Contact the Instructors to ask if they offer open office hours or can provide a brief recap.
+Please contact fellow participants for notes or discussion.
+{{< /accordion >}}

+{{< accordion title="What if I struggle with software setup before the workshop?" >}}

+Clear installation guides are provided on the workshop website, and you are encouraged to join the pre-workshop installation session for hands-on support.
+Instructors will also help verify that everything is set up correctly in advance to minimise delays during the actual workshop.
+{{< /accordion >}}

+{{< accordion title="What if I fall behind during a remote workshop?" >}}

+You can access workshop materials for self-paced review via the workshop website.
+{{< /accordion >}}

+{{< accordion title="How are conflicts between Instructors or participants managed?" >}}

+We are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
+By participating in this community, participants agree to abide by The Carpentries’ Code of Conduct and accept the procedures by which any Code of Conduct incidents are resolved.
+Any form of behaviour to exclude, intimidate, or cause discomfort violates the [Code of Conduct](https://docs.carpentries.org/policies/coc/).

+{{< /accordion >}}

 ## Online Workshops

 {{< accordion title="I have never hosted an online workshop, where should I begin?" >}}